hudra0/routerperf/README.md

 	LOWPRIOLAN6="fd90::129a" # Add the IPv6 addresses of low-priority devices here
 ```

--  edit /etc/hfscscript to add any additional rules you want to use for custom DSCP tagging - examples are in the config

 6. To get everything rolling, enable and start the service with: